Accessibility Committee

 The purpose of the Accessibility Committee is to promote inclusive and accessible practices while making accessibility and inclusion-related recommendations to policies, procedures, bylaws, and infrastructure.
 The goal is to create greater equality and inclusiveness for all Islands Trust residents, employees, and clients.

-To meet the requirements of the Accessible British Columbia Act, Islands Trust is looking for:
+To meet the requirements of the Accessible British Columbia Act, the Islands Trust Accessibility Committee comprises:

 • a minimum of one and up to four representatives from organizations that support people with disabilities, or who have disabilities, in the Islands Trust Area;